the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 We are very passionate about ensuring that the creators of the original image files (including you!) are {ref}`acknowledged appropriately<ch-style-figures-licence>`.
 Please do not use images that are not licenced for reuse.

-In this sub-chapter we have used the term **figure** to refer to an illustration that conveys information in the context of _The Turing Way_ chapters.
+In this sub-chapter, we have used the term **figure** to refer to an illustration that conveys information in the context of _The Turing Way_ chapters.
 The term **image** is used to refer to the file object itself.

 (ch-style-figures-licence)=

-## Images sources

-To facilitate figure modification, the availability of images sources may be important to enable further editing.
-It is recommended when appropriate to provide original source files along with the final format (such as `jpg` or `png`) used by figures.

-> **Example:** Photoshop uses source files with a `.psd` extension which allows manipulation of image layers before an export into a format like `.jpg`.
-Alternatively, the open source software Inkscape uses `.svg` files.

 ## Open licence

 Please ensure that you attribute the image files fairly and avoid files that are either restricted from reuse or lack reproduction permissions.

-The following recommendations will help you to check that you're using the images according to their licence permissions:
+The following recommendations will help you to check that you're using the images according to their license permissions:

 * You can source images in the public domain ([CC0 licence](https://creativecommons.org/share-your-work/public-domain/cc0)) or images shared under an appropriate permissive license.
   Images that are available under CC-BY 4.0 permissions are very easily interoperable with _The Turing Way_ as this is the same licence as the rest of the content for the book.